 40. The Horse.
 Second term.
 Credit three hours.
 Lectures, T Th 9.
+Wing B.

-Wing B. Practice, W 1.40-4.
+Practice, W 1.40-4.
 Judging Pavilion.
-Associate Professor SALISBURY.
+Assistant Professor Salisbury.

 A general course treating of the horse and the mule.
-Judging, care, and management, economy in feeding, breeding, and stable management, including harnessing, hitching, and the like.
+Judging, scoring, care and management, economy in feeding, breeding, and stable management, including harnessing, hitching, and the like.
 Origin, history, and development of the breeds of horses.
 Laboratory fee, \$2.

 50. Dairy Cattle.
 Second term.
 Credit three hours.
 Lectures, T Th 10.
 Wing A. Practice, M or Th 1.40-4.
 Wing A and Judging Pavilion.
-Professors SAVAGE and HARRISON and assistants.
+Professors Savage and Harrison, and assistants.